Olive Salad with Celery – a healthy, simple side dish

-I was inspired by a trip to the farmers’ market to try and recreate my grandmother’s olive salad.
-Springtime is my favorite season at the market.
+This salad recipe was inspired by a trip to the farmers’ market to try and recreate my grandmother’s olive salad.
+Spring and early summer are my favorite season at the market.
 I love the tenderness of baby vegetables.
-And the surprise ingredients the season might bring–like baby celery.
+And the surprise ingredients the season might bring – like baby celery.

 And since celery is historically and scientifically noted as an aphrodisiac, I thought it would make the perfect addition to a sensual salad.
 The base of this springtime salad remains as my grandmother made it, with Greek olives.
 But I layered my version with a variety of textures and flavors for a true sensory experience.